catalyst-fp7/documents/interoperability/interoperability.md

 ### Widgets with a server component

 A different scenario would involve a server component, which could receive a request on a known endpoint, and return visualisation data.
-The server would have to get the graph data that is to be visualized: either the JSON-LD graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualisation server could get the data.
+The server would have to get the graph data that is to be visualised: either the JSON-LD graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualisation server could get the data.
 This raises classical cross-origin data issues: If the widget code is hosted on the visualisation server, it would require an authorization token to access the platform data, and vice-versa.

 In the simplest case, the server would simply return an image; in some more elaborate cases, the visualisation widget would have its own HTML snippet and attendant JavaScript to lay out and interact with the visualisation data.